tbit-bdd/JustLang/README.md

 | `just_print_state(j)`                   | Dump interpreter state to stdout (debugging) |
 | `just_version()` / `just_version_major/minor/patch()` | Query the linked library version    |

+All of the above are safe to call concurrently on the same `JustState` from multiple threads (see [Thread Safety](#thread-safety)).

 ---

 ## C Plugins

 Write native functions in C and call them from Just.
 Plugin loading is thread-safe.
+Plugins are entirely separate from the core build — the core interpreter never needs to know a plugin exists until `load_plugin()` is called at runtime.

 **myplugin.c:**